What are drug-resistant infections?

-Without antibiotics that work, routine surgery like hip replacements, common illnesses like diarrhoea, and minor injuries from accidents, even cuts, could become life-threatening.
+Without antibiotics that work, routine medical procedures like hip replacement surgery, common illnesses like diarrhoea, and minor injuries could become life-threatening.

 Drugs like antibiotics are a vital tool for modern medicine, used to prevent and treat infections.
-As drug-resistant infections are becoming more common, modern medicine as we know it is at risk.
+As drug-resistant infections have become more common, modern medicine as we know it is at risk.

 Routine medical interventions, such as chemotherapy, organ transplants and other surgeries, are becoming less safe because of the infection risk.

-Childbirth is also becoming riskier, as without working antibiotics it is more difficult to control infections around the time of birth.
-This is already a huge problem in countries like India, Pakistan and Nigeria(opens in a new tab), where thousands of newborn babies die every year because of sepsis that is resistant to antibiotics.
+Childbirth is also becoming riskier without effective antibiotics to control infections around the time of birth.
+Every year, over 200,000 newborn babies, mostly in low- and middle-income countries, die because of sepsis that is resistant to antibiotics.

-Other drugs are at risk of becoming less effective due to resistance, including antifungals, antiviruses and antimalarials.
+Other drugs are also at risk of becoming less effective due to resistance, including antifungals, antivirals and antimalarials.
 This makes it harder to treat fungal infections, HIV or malaria, for example.

 Drug-resistant infections can affect anyone, anywhere.
 We are all at risk of infections from drug-resistant bacteria.

-Understanding the health burden of drug-resistant infections is challenging because of lack of data and standardised surveillance across different regions and countries.
+While recent reports and data give us a clearer picture, understanding the true health burden of drug-resistant infections is challenging because of lack of data and standardised surveillance across different regions and countries.
 It is possible that many more people are affected than we realise.